Stefan Lochner: Early life

-Through threadbare clues and supposition, mostly centred around a relatively wealthy couple that perished during a plague, believed to be his parents, Lochner is thought to have come from Meersburg, near Lake Constance.
+Through threadbare clues and supposition, mostly centred around a relatively wealthy couple that perished during a plague, thought to be his parents, Lochner is thought to have come from Meersburg, near Lake Constance.
 Georg and Alhet Lochner were citizens and died there in 1451.
 A "Stefan" is referred to as "Stefan Lochner of Constance" in two documents dated 1444 and 1448.
 However, there is no archival evidence that he was there, and his style bears no trace of the art in that region.
-There are no further records of him or his family in the town except for a mention of Lochners (a fairly uncommon name) in the village of Hagnau, two kilometers from Meersburg.
+There are no further records of him or his family in the town except for a mention of Lochners (a fairly uncommon name) in the village of Hagnau, two kilometres from Meersburg.

 However records indicate that Lochner's talent was recognised from an early age.
 He may have been of Netherlandish origin or worked there for a master, possibly Robert Campin.
 Lochner's work seems influenced by Jan van Eyck and Rogier van der Weyden; elements of their styles can be detected in the structure and colourisation of Lochner's mature works, especially in his Last Judgement, although neither is thought to be the master with whom he studied.